eerohele/exalt/README.md

 ## Other caveats

-- Sublime Text 3 only, OS X and Linux only (for now).
 - There's probably many encoding things I didn't take into account.
 UTF-8 content should work OK.
 - I don't really know Python.